Physical Education: PE

 Swimming is also an essential life skill.
 We strive to ensure all our pupils develop their skills through Swimming lessons and put in place extra support to ensure our pupils attain at the right level by the end of KS2.

-We welcome you to review the Intent and Implementation documents to see how the P.E. curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the P.E. curriculum is put into practice.

 Subject Lead Statement